 5. SGU students form close personal relationships with each other

-While traveling to an unfamiliar location for veterinary school is exciting, it can also be a little bit nerve-wracking.
-Dr. Joshua Morgenstern, board-certified veterinary cardiologist at the Veterinary Medical Center of Long Island, notes this unique circumstance actually brought classmates together.
+While attending a school of veterinary medicine abroad is exciting, it can also be a little bit nerve-wracking.
+Dr. Joshua Morgenstern, board-certified veterinary cardiologist at the Veterinary Medical Center of Long Island, recalls how this unique circumstance actually brought classmates together.

 “We were all experiencing the same thing, and we all had a passion and drive to become veterinarians,” Dr. Morgenstern says.
 “I think we all found comfort in that and grew together not only as a class but also as a family.”

-For many graduates, the friendships they formed in veterinary school have lasted long after everyone has left Grenada.
-“It just felt like I was away yet with family,” says Dr. Laura Paasch, staff veterinarian at the Veterinary Referral & Emergency Center of Westbury.
+For many SGU graduates, the friendships they form in veterinary school last long after everyone leaves Grenada.
+“It just felt like I was away, but with family,” says Dr. Laura Paasch, staff veterinarian at the Veterinary Referral & Emergency Center of Westbury.
 “I am still close with many of my classmates, who remain dear friends.”

 Begin your veterinary medicine journey

-It’s clear St. George’s University grads finish school with much more than a degree.
-They aren’t just alumni; they’re part of a global community that’s excited to open its doors to even more veterinarians.
-There are opportunities for just about every veterinary interest.
+It’s clear St. George’s University grads finish the Doctor of Veterinary Medicine program with much more than a degree.
+They aren’t just alumni— they’re part of a global community committed to making an impact in the world of veterinary medicine.
+At SGU, there are opportunities for just about every veterinary interest.

 If you could see yourself as a student at the SGU School of Veterinary Medicine, then take the next step.
 You can learn more about how to achieve your veterinary career goals by visiting our request information page.